National Young Composers Challenge: The Composium

 Starting in 2007, the range of submissions was extended to allow submissions from young composers living anywhere in the southeast United States, with the winning compositions performed by the Orlando Philharmonic Orchestra in a public event called "The Composium".
 In 2010, the competition was expanded to the entire United States.

 The purpose of the Composium is to involve and educate the public in the process of new music creation in order to build greater understanding and support for symphony orchestras and orchestral music.
 The Composium is part concert, part rehearsal, part recording session, and part seminar.
-At the Composiums, winning compositions are sight-read, rehearsed, discussed, and recorded front of a live audience.
+At the Composiums, winning compositions are sight-read, rehearsed, discussed, and recorded in front of a live audience.

 In 2010, the geographic range of submissions was extended to include the entire United States.

 In 2013, two Composiums were held: one in Orlando, Florida with winning compositions performed by the Orlando Philharmonic Orchestra, and one in the San Francisco Bay Area with winning compositions performed by the Marin Symphony.

 In Fall of 2015 a Composium will be held at the Dr. Phillips Center for the Performing Arts in Orlando, Florida.